 Refined content categorization is a continual knowledge management trend.
 In 2022, users will have a host of options to filter content so that it is searchable and selective.
 Blogs, articles, and wikis will be tagged to give them a unique and easily searchable home.
 Users can also locate information by format, author, and department.
-This helps to cut down on confusion and makes knowledge management a more interactive process.
+This helps cut down on confusion and make knowledge management a more interactive process.

 9. Easy-to-use segmented spaces.